-Jessica Ravineala, MS, OTRL, is an occupational therapist and co-owner of The Therapy SPOT.
+Jessica Ravineala, MS, OTRL, is an occupational therapist and owner of The Therapy SPOT.
 She graduated from Grand Valley State University with a Master of Science in Occupational Therapy, after studying psychology, human development, and art at Central Michigan University.
 She has experience treating autistic children/young adults, children who have sensory processing and regulation issues, feeding and oral motor difficulties, visual processing and perceptual issues, as well as other physical and neurological impairments.
 She also has experience working with children who struggle with anxiety and mood disorders.
 Her continuing education has focused on a variety of areas, including visual development and perceptual skills, the vestibular system, neurodevelopmental treatment (NDT), Therapeutic Listening, Myofascial Release, Visceral Manipulation, feeding & oral motor, Social Thinking strategies, DIR/Floortime, the Collaborative Proactive Solutions model (CPS) and responsive parenting.
 She is passionate about following a child’s interests and learning neurodivergent affirming approaches.
 Her favorite part about working with kids is being able to affect the entire family’s ability to function by helping children overcome their challenges and realize their potential.
 When she’s not working, Jessica’s hobbies include traveling and spending time with her family.

-Paula Gomoluch, MA, CCC-SLP is a speech-language pathologist and co-owner of The Therapy SPOT.
+Paula Gomoluch, MA, CCC-SLP is a speech-language pathologist at The Therapy SPOT.
 Paula has over 20 years of experience with children and adults in the hospital, outpatient clinic, rehabilitative and private practice setting.
 Paula has experience in developing and running both special need preschool programs and summer speech groups.
 Paula developed and implemented preschool speech screenings provided to area preschools.
 She works with therapeutic listening, DIR/Floortime, feeding issues and sensory diets.
 Paula is proficient in Boardmaker software, PECS, and iPad applications such as ProLoQuo2Go.
 She holds a Michigan State license and is ASHA certified.